Heraldry: Socialist emblems

-Communist states often followed a unique style characterized by communist symbolism.
+Communist states often followed a unique style characterised by communist symbolism.
 Although commonly called coats of arms, most such devices are not actually coats of arms in the traditional heraldic sense and should therefore, in a strict sense, not be called arms at all.
 Many communist governments purposely diverged from the traditional forms of European heraldry in order to distance themselves from the monarchies that they usually replaced, with actual coats of arms being seen as symbols of the monarchs.

 The Soviet Union was the first state to use this type of emblem, beginning at its creation in 1922.
 The style became more widespread after World War II, when many other communist states were established.
 Even a few non-socialist states have adopted the style, for various reasons—usually because communists had helped them to gain independence—but also when no apparent connection to a Communist nation exists, such as the emblem of Italy.
 After the fall of the Soviet Union and the other communist states in Eastern Europe in 1989–1991, this style of heraldry was often abandoned for the old heraldic practices, with many new governments reinstating the traditional heraldry that was previously cast aside.

 Tamgas

-A tamga or tamgha "stamp, seal" (тамга, Turkic: tamga) is an abstract seal or stamp used by Eurasian nomadic peoples and by cultures influenced by them.
+A tamga or tamgha (тамга; damga) is an abstract seal or stamp used by Eurasian nomadic peoples and by cultures influenced by them.
 The tamga was normally the emblem of a particular tribe, clan or family.
 They were common among the Eurasian nomads throughout Classical Antiquity and the Middle Ages (including Alans, Mongols, Sarmatians, Scythians and Turkic peoples).
 Similar "tamga-like" symbols were sometimes also adopted by sedentary peoples adjacent to the Pontic-Caspian steppe both in Eastern Europe and Central Asia, such as the East Slavs, whose ancient royal symbols are sometimes referred to as "tamgas" and have similar appearance.

 Unlike European coats of arms, tamgas were not always inherited, and could stand for families or clans (for example, when denoting territory, livestock, or religious items) as well as for specific individuals (such as when used for weapons, or for royal seals).
 One could also adopt the tamga of one's master or ruler, therefore signifying said master's patronage.
 Outside of denoting ownership, tamgas also possessed religious significance, and were used as talismans to protect one from curses (it was believed that, as symbols of family, tamgas embodied the power of one's heritage).
 Tamgas depicted geometric shapes, images of animals, items, or glyphs.
 As they were usually inscribed using heavy and unwieldy instruments, such as knives or brands, and on different surfaces (meaning that their appearance could vary somewhat), tamgas were always simple and stylised, and needed to be laconic and easily recognisable.